 - Methamphetamine and Physical Health (PDF) - for information on methamphetamine and it's impact on the body and how it can lead to stroke.

-The A4 Factsheets are available to to order using the Resource Order Form (PDF).
+The posters, factsheets and wallet cards are available to to order using the Resource Order Form.

 A Community Toolkit has been developed as a resource for communities who have identified methamphetamines as an issue in their community.